-On August 11, 2017, the Federal Trade Commission published the fourth blog post in its “Stick with Security” series.
-As previously reported, the FTC will publish an entry every Friday for the next few months focusing on each of the 10 principles outlined in its Start with Security Guide for Businesses.
+On August 11, 2017, the FTC published the fourth blog post in its “Stick with Security” series.
+As we previously reported, the FTC will publish an entry every Friday for the next few months focusing on each of the 10 principles outlined in its Start with Security Guide for Businesses.
 This week’s post, entitled Stick with Security: Require secure passwords and authentication, examines five effective security measures companies can take to safeguard their computer networks.

 The practical guidance aims to make it more difficult for hackers to gain unauthorized access to networks.
 These security measures include: